Peterborough railway station: Services

-East Midlands Railway are also hourly, between Norwich and Liverpool via Nottingham, Sheffield and Manchester Piccadilly.
-EMR also operate local services to Spalding, Sleaford and Lincoln on an approximately hourly frequency (though morning peak and evening services only run as far as Spalding).
+East Midlands Railway also operate hourly, between Norwich and Liverpool via Nottingham, Sheffield and Manchester Piccadilly.
+EMR also operate local services to Spalding, Sleaford and Lincoln on an approximately hourly frequency.
+Some of these trains are extended to/from Doncaster.

 Greater Anglia operate a two-hourly service to Ipswich via Ely and Bury St Edmunds.

-Sunday services run less frequently on the ECML, but on similar frequencies on the regional routes other than the Spalding Line, which has no service.
+Sunday services run less frequently on the ECML, but run on similar frequencies on the regional routes.
+There are no through Thameslink trains to Horsham (these run to/from Kings Cross only) or local services to Spalding, Sleaford and Lincoln.